cchudzicki-ocw-testing/9.401-fall-2022/content/pages/syllabus.md

 ## Prerequisites

 None.
 This course is intended for PhD and M-Eng students.
-Although based in Brain and Cognitive Science (courses 9, and 6-9), students from other departments are welcome.
+Although based in Brain and Cognitive Science (course 9) and Computation and Cognition (course 6-9), students from other departments are welcome.
 Auditors at any career stage are welcome but expected to complete readings and assignments (including oral presentations, excluding the final project).

 ## Description